Click the names below to learn more about each member of the Kiriak Law legal team.

 Personal Interests: Jerry enjoys playing hockey, baseball and tennis, skiing, golfing, chess, traveling, singing, and listening to music.

 Sam joined the firm as an associate in October 2016 after articling at a general practice law firm.
 Prior to law school, he worked as an auditor and an appeals officer for the Canada Revenue Agency.
 He has also spent some time working in the insurance industry and retail sales.

-Currently, Sam maintains a litigation-oriented general practice, “litigation-oriented general practice with a special focus on estates and immigration.”
+Currently, Sam maintains a civil litigation oriented general practice, with a special focus on estates and immigration.
 He is also a sessional instructor at MacEwan University and teaches Introductory Business Law in the School of Business.

 Sam places a high priority on developing two-way communication with a client.
 "The client needs to understand the legal issues and we need to understand the client's immediate and long-term goals," says Sam.

 Sam is fluent in Pashto and Hindi and can also converse in Persian and Punjabi.

 Areas of practice: Family Law, Personal Injury, Real Estate Law, Wills and Estates and Immigration.